Benešov: History

-The area of Benešov began to be settled in the 11th century.
-The first settlers are believed to have arrived on Karlov Hill in around 1050 during the Přemyslid dynasty.
+The area of Benešov began to be settled around the 11th century.
+The first settlers are believed to have arrived on Karlov Hill in around the year 1050 during the Přemyslid dynasty.
 The first written verified mention of Benešov is from 1219–1222, however there are unverified mentions from 1048 and 1070.

 Benešov was seat of Lords of Benešov until 1317, when they moved to nearby Konopiště Castle.
 In 1327, Benešov became a market town.
 In 1420, the town was conquered and burned by the Hussites.
 However, Benešov recovered and at the end of the 15th century, it belonged among the most important towns in Bohemia.
 It was the centre of several political negotiations, such as the 1451 and 1473 meetings of the Bohemian Diet.
 In the 15th and 16th centuries the town experienced an economic boom, especially thanks to its location on the trade route from Prague to Linz.
 In 1512, Benešov became a town.

 During the Thirty Years' War, the population had suffered, when the Swedish troops fought here.
-In the 18th century, when Benešov was owned by the Přehořovský family and then by Lords of Vrtba, the town became a centre of education and culture, which was also helped by the founding of the Piarist college.
+In the 18th century, when Benešov was owned by the Přehořovský family and then by the Lords of Vrtba, the town became a centre of education and culture, which was also helped by the founding of the Piarist college.
 The development was also aided by the establishment of a direct postal line to Prague in the first half of the 18th century.
 In 1871, the town was connected to Prague by rail.

 During World War II, in 1942, part of the town was evacuated temporarily as the training area of the Waffen SS was stationed here.

+Economy

+The largest industrial company based in the town is BCS Automotive Interface Solutions, an automotive electronics manufacturer with more than 250 employees.
+The largest non-industrial employer is the Benešov Hospital.

 Transport

-The I/3 road (part of the European route E55), which connects the D1 motorway with Tábor and further continues as the D3 motorway, passes through the town.
+The I/3 road (part of the European route E55), which connects the D1 motorway with Tábor and further continues as the D3 motorway, runs through the town.

 The Benešov u Prahy railway station is located on the lines Prague–České Budějovice and Benešov–Vlašim.